vsky279/ESP3D/README.md

 //RECOVERY_FEATURE: allow to use GPIO2 pin as hardware reset for EEPROM, add 8s to boot time to let user to jump GPIO2 to GND
 #define RECOVERY_FEATURE
 ```
+##ESP8266/ESP8586
+On ESP8266 for better performance select CPU Frequency to be 160MHz instead of default 80MHz

+##ESP32
+* To get silent boot connect GPIO 15 to GND or select default output as Serial2 instead of Serial in config.h
+`#define ESP_SERIAL_OUT Serial2`

+*Currently NETBIOS and SSDP libraries are not available on ESP32 and are automaticaly disabled.

 ## After flash
-Go to  ESP3D tab and edit settings to match your printer ( printer firmware, possible SD access, etc...)

-For better performance select CPU Frequency to be 160MHz instead of default 80MHz
-Use IDE to upload directly  (latest version of board manager module generate one binary)
+UI is present in data directory and must be flashed on SPIFFS also but latest version can found at https://github.com/luc-github/ESP3D-WEBUI

+If no index.html.gz file is found a default web page is displayed to upload web server files (the ones present in data directory), this page can also be used to flash FW
+You can also use a pluggin to flash data content to SPIFFS.
+* For ESP8266: installation and usage is explained [here](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md#uploading-files-to-file-system)
+If no target firmware is defined (Marlin / repetier, etc...) do not forget to set it during setup wizard or after in ESP3D settings

 * To flash the html files present in data directory you need to use another tool, installation and usage is explained [here](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md#uploading-files-to-file-system)
 Once flashed you also can use the web updater to flash new FW in System Configuration Page or go to settings to change html files

 <H3>:warning:Do not flash Printer fw with ESP connected - it bring troubles, at least on DaVinci</H3>